Patricia Ferguson

-Patricia Josephine Ferguson (born 24 September 1958) is a British politician who has served as Member of Parliament (MP) for Glasgow West since 2024.
+Patricia Josephine Ferguson (born 24 September 1958) is a Scottish politician who has served as Member of Parliament (MP) for Glasgow West since 2024.
 Ferguson previously served as a Member of the Scottish Parliament (MSP) for Glasgow Maryhill and Springburn, previously Glasgow Maryhill, from 1999 to 2016.
-A member of the Labour Party, she was in the Scottish Cabinet of First Minister Jack McConnell from 2001 to 2007.
+A member of the Labour Party, she was in the Scottish Cabinet under First Minister Jack McConnell from 2001 to 2007.

 Ferguson was also a Glasgow City Council Councillor, until her resignation on 2 September 2024.
 She currently chairs the Scottish Affairs Select Committee in the House of Commons.

 Early life and career

 Ferguson was educated at Garnethill Convent Secondary School in Glasgow between 1970 and 1976, and at Glasgow College of Technology, where she obtained an HNC in Public Administration in 1978.
 She spent part of her childhood living in the city's Red Road Flats.

 Prior to entering the Scottish Parliament, she worked as a administrator in NHS Scotland between 1978 and 1990, with the Scottish Trades Union Congress between 1990 and 1994, and with the Scottish Labour Party between 1994 and 1999.